OwnKng/ownkng.dev-content/articles/homepage/textmining/textmining.md

 published: 2021-01-17
 description: Classifying objects at the London Science Museum using R and tidymodels
 img: https://res.cloudinary.com/dqrv3tasx/image/upload/v1678476347/textmining_digf9d.png
-summary:
+tags:
-  - Here's the first point
+  - Machine learning
-  - Here's the second point
+  - R
 ---

 The [Science Museum](https://www.sciencemuseum.org.uk/home) in London holds more than 325,000 objects in its exhibition